peterspackman/mlip.cpp/packages/mlip.js/README.md

 - **PET** (Pretrained Equivariant Transformer)
 - More coming soon (MACE, etc.)

 Models must be in GGUF format.
-See mlipcpp documentation for model conversion.
+See mlip.cpp documentation for model conversion.

 ## Performance

-WebAssembly runs ~2-3x slower than native code.
-For large systems or many evaluations, consider using the native mlipcpp library.
+WebAssembly performance isn't too bad, usually runnng ~2x slower than native code, and it's only single threaded for now, makes no use of GPU acceleration in wasm.

 ## Building from Source